About Claire Cavalieri

 NORTHERN ITALIAN CHICKEN CACCIATORE

-This is a healthy dish consisting of protein, a variety of vegetables, and whole grains.
+This is a nutritious dish consisting of protein, a variety of vegetables, and whole grains.
 It’s a family recipe from my maternal grandfather, Angelo Cavalieri, who was from the Venice area of Italy.
 In the northern Italian region, the Italians take a lighter cooking approach and use natural meat drippings, broth and wine to flavor their dishes rather than heavy tomato sauce as you usually find in southern Italian dishes.

 Ingredients